serge-rgb/milton/README.md

 =====

 * Bugs
-    * canvas not really infinite
+    * precision errors at edge of usable canvas
     * :)

 * Roadmap